neurodata/treeple/docs/modules/ensemble.rst

 the top of the tree contribute to the final prediction decision of a larger fraction of the input samples.
 The **expected fraction of the samples** they contribute to can thus be used as an estimate of the **relative importance of the features**.
-In scikit-learn, the fraction of samples a feature contributes to is combined with the decrease in impurity from splitting them to create a normalized estimate of the predictive power of that feature.
+In scikit-tree, the fraction of samples a feature contributes to is combined with the decrease in impurity from splitting them to create a normalized estimate of the predictive power of that feature.
+This is essentially exactly the same it is done in scikit-learn.

 By **averaging** the estimates of predictive ability over several randomized trees one can **reduce the variance** of such an estimate and use it for feature selection.
 This is known as the mean decrease in impurity, or MDI.
 Refer to [L2014]_ for more information on MDI and feature importance evaluation with Random Forests.
+We implement the approach taken in [Li2019]_ and [Tomita2015]_.

 .. warning::